Diegiwg/tula/README.md

 **Tu**ring **La**nguage.
 An Esoteric Programming Language based on [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine) extended with [Set Theory](https://en.wikipedia.org/wiki/Set_theory) and [S-expressions](https://en.wikipedia.org/wiki/S-expression).

+*The language currently is in development.
+So the Source Code is not available yet.
+The development is happening at https://twitch.tv/tsoding The source code will be available as soon as I feel that the project is ready.
+Also I'll be making a detailed video about this language on my YouTube channel https://youtube.com/@Tsoding*

 ## Base Syntax

 The program consist of sequence of rules: